Skip to content

 The Kansas Supreme Court conducts special dockets in different communities as part of its ongoing outreach to familiarize Kansans with the court, its work, and the overall role of the Kansas judiciary.

-The Kansas Supreme Court is returning to the Kansas Statehouse as part of its ongoing outreach to familiarize Kansans with the court, its work, and the overall role of the Kansas judiciary.
+The Kansas Supreme Court will visit the city of Logan in Phillips County as part of its ongoing outreach to familiarize Kansans with the court, its work, and the overall role of the Kansas judiciary.

 Oral argument and public reception

-The public is invited to attend the special session in person.
-The Supreme Court will hear oral argument in one case.
-When the session ends, justices will greet the public in an informal reception outside the third floor library.
+Area high school students and members of the public are invited to attend the special session in person.
+The Supreme Court will hear oral arguments in one case.
+When the session ends, justices will greet the public in an informal reception.

 About oral argument